jingmiao-g/boundary_sampler/README.md

 # boundary_sampler
-This is the PyTorch code for the 2-D demo in our ICASSP2024 submission: EXPLORING DATA BOUNDARY USING LANGEVIN MONE-CARLO
+This is the PyTorch code for the 2-D demo in our ICASSP2024 submission: SAMPLING BOUNDARY BY ASSUMING ITS PROPERTIES

 Authors: Miao JING, Vidhyasaharan Sethu, Beena Ahmed